rlynjb/frontendflow/README.md

 - `style.css`
   * Required file.
 This file registers your theme to Wordpress core.
+  * Its better to copy a `style.css` file from another theme and replace data.
+This file is sensitive and involves file saving utf format and key values.
 - [Wordpress basic template files](https://codex.wordpress.org/Stepping_Into_Templates)
   * Getting started with templating
 - `functions.php`